Habib Iddrisu: Awards

+The Northern Business Excellence Awards also recognised him as the Young and Most-Promising Entrepreneur in 2020.
+The Voiceless Media in 2019 conferred on him the Humanitarian Service Personnel Award.
 In 2023, Iddrisu received the Most influential personality in the five regions of the north award from Northern Excellence Awards due to his contributions to the development in this regions and the vital roles he played.
 Abdul Aziz Ayaba Musah and Farouk Aliu Mahama received this award on his behalf.

 Personal life

 Iddrisu is married and has three children.